Horseback Riding in Botswana

-Breath in the aromas of the bush and feel the breeze in your hair during an adventure on horseback.
-Horseback safaris are one of the best ways to get close to the bush without being on foot.
-The freedom of riding a horse across the plains is absolutely exhilarating.
+Breathe in the aromas of the bush and feel the breeze in your hair during a horseback riding adventure in Botswana.
+Horseback safaris in Botswana are one of the best ways to get close to the bush without being on foot.
+The freedom of riding a horse across the plains is exhilarating.

-While the more adventurous can enjoy several days of safari on horseback, those that are strapped for time can take a quick, half day ride in the vicinity of the camp or lodge.
-Because horses aren’t seen as a threat, antelope and even animals, like lion and elephant, get much closer than they would to a group during a safari on foot.
+While the more adventurous can enjoy several days on a horseback safari, those strapped for time can take a quick, half-day ride in the vicinity of the camp or lodge.
+Because horses aren’t seen as a threat by wildlife, antelope and even animals like lions and elephants get much closer than they would during a Botswana safari on foot.